-- Conduct a formal induction process for all new Happyville Compassionate Care staff. - Identify training and development opportunities with all staff through formal performance appraisal. - Provide supervisors with written information and training in conducting performance appraisal
+- Conduct a formal induction process for all new Happyville Compassionate Care staff. - Identify training and development opportunities with all staff through formal performance appraisal. - Provide supervisors with written information and training in conducting performance appraisal - Ensure all Happyville Compassionate Care staff have one performance appraisal conducted each month. - Maintain performance appraisal records for each Happyville Compassionate Care staff member. - Training and development requirements will be identified in line with staff current position duties. - Staff may request to do professional development that is not specific to their current position duties Happyville.
+At the discretion of the Manager, Happyville

-- Ensure all Happyville Compassionate Care staff have one performance appraisal conducted each month. - Maintain performance appraisal records for each Happyville Compassionate Care staff member. - Training and development requirements will be identified in line with staff current position duties. - Staff may request to do professional development that is not specific to their current position duties Happyville.
-At the discretion of the Manager, Happyville Compassionate Care shall endeavour to support further professional development through; Organising work hours in order for the staff member to attend the development opportunity - $\circ\,$ Leave arrangement negotiations to attend the development opportunity - $\circ\,$ Granting study leave to attend exams. $\circ\,$ Negotiated incurred expenses, reimbursement for professional development opportunities - Maintain an employee training and development record system that ensures all staff attends mandatory training and maintain currency.
-Mandatory training includes; Manual Handling Emergency Procedures Fire Safety in the Home Infection Control Client rights and responsibilities.
-First Aid - Training is to be attended within working hours
+Compassionate Care shall endeavour to support further professional development through; o Organising work hours in order for the staff member to attend the development opportunity

+- o Leave arrangement negotiations to attend the development opportunity o Granting study leave to attend exams. o Negotiated incurred expenses, reimbursement for professional development opportunities - Maintain an employee training and development record system that ensures all staff attends mandatory training and maintain currency.
+Mandatory training includes; o Manual Handling o Emergency Procedures o Fire Safety in the Home o Infection Control o Client rights and responsibilities. o First Aid - Training is to be attended within working hours